About ADHD

 It is mainly associated with difficulties in paying attention.

 ADHD can be wrongly misinterpreted with examples at extreme levels such as excessive activity & difficulty in controlling behaviour.
-These & other extreme examples does not apply to everyone with the same condition.
+These & other extreme examples do not apply to everyone with the same condition.

 The invisible & mild element of ADHD

 In the comparison of the above information, independent people with ADHD are highly articulate and intelligent.
-Also, they are very self aware to prevent extreme examples mentioned.
-However, their difficulties which can affect their day to day life and their coping mechanisms.
+Also, they are very self-aware to prevent the extreme examples mentioned.
+However, their difficulties can affect their day-to-day life and their coping mechanisms.

 Difficulties Examples